-All classes throughout the summer semester will be held online, through MS Teams, according to the schedule.
+All classes throughout the winter semester of 2021/22 will be held online, through MS Teams, according to the schedule.
 Seminar attendance is compulsory.
 The maximum number of absences is 2.
 In case that a student misses more than 2 seminar sessions, they will be awarded an FX-fail for the course, irrespective of their exam/presentation/paper results.
 Failing to attend the WEEK 1 introductory session is ALSO COUNTED AS AN ABSENCE.
 Not logging into an online class is COUNTED AS AN ABSENCE.
 Students must be on time for class.

-2. Active participation, completed homework assignments (10 points)
+2. Active participation, completed homework assignments (15 points)

 Students are required to do their best with respect to active participation in seminar sessions.
 Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/MS Teams and during the lessons) and participate in class discussions.
-Active participation will amount to 10% of the final mark.
+Active participation will amount to 15% of the final mark.
+3. Reading journal (30 points)

-3. Group activities (10 points)